naveeenmuthh/TorD/README.md

 3) Use Show Table to Monitor the players and the number of truth and dare a player gets in a game.

-4) That's it I hope you know the rules, otherwise Google it!!
+4) That's it I hope you know the rules, otherwise Google it.

 5) Good Luck!!
 Hope y'all have fun!!